theopn/theovim/README.md

 ## Overview

-Theovim is my personal Neovim configuration, featuring built-in Neovim options and LSP setup, ~30 carefully selected plugins, and custom UI components written in Lua.
+Theovim is my personal Neovim configuration, featuring a complete Telescope, Treesitter, and LSP setup, ~30 carefully selected plugins, and custom UI components in Lua.

 Theovim:

 0. prioritizes built-in Neovim features and Lua over plugins to avoid duplicate keybindings and features
 0. keeps the stock configuration as much as possible when using external plugins -- the plugin author knows more about the plugin than I do
-0. follows [Open-closed Principle](https://en.wikipedia.org/wiki/Open-closed_principle) for organizing Lua configuration modules
+0. follows the [Open-closed Principle](https://en.wikipedia.org/wiki/Open-closed_principle) when organizing Lua configuration modules

 **For more information, read the [Highlights](#highlights) section and the built-in [help documentation](./doc/theovim.txt) using `:help theovim`.**